jmgarridopaz/task-management/README.md

 ACL translation logic is covered by these tests too, since it is not technological stuff and so it belongs to the hexagon.

+Does this mean that we cannot just test the domain without the ACL?
+Absolutely no, you can mock the ACL as well.
+But that would be testing the inside of the hexagon, just like if you wanted to test any other component of the inside.
+And hexagonal architecture doesn't say anything about it.

 Here is a pretty cool Cucumber html test report, for the test case that I've implemented in the example:

 ![Task Management](test-report.png)